English

 - In English, you will learn to write a lyrical essay by synthesizing poetry, narrative, and research.

-- In Digital Media, you will produce Experimental Music and producing your Explorations Website.
+- In Digital Media, you will mix and produce music and your Explorations Website.

-- During Semester 2 Finals, we will all share and celebrate your newly learned skill and learn more about you and your passion(s).
-Each student will, at the very least, share his/her infographic and final production(s) to an audience of teachers and classmates.
-All students will create a presentation to use for the celebration and to also document the Explorations Project.
+Explorations Videos - During Semester 2 Finals, you will share your newly learned skills and we will all celebrate and learn more about you and your passion(s).
+All students will create a presentation to use for the celebration and to also document the Explorations Project along with your Explorations Website.

 Senior English 4